freezy/dmd-extensions/README.md

 frames to bitmap files.
 Many features like this are described in the command line options below, so have a close look at those as well.

+With v1.7, DMD Extensions also supports dynamic DMD coloring previously only available for PIN2DMD displays.

 ### Colors

 If you have an RGB display, you can override the color tone in which the output